Zenel Gjoleka: The uprising of 1847

 The primary aim of the Tanzimat reforms was that of creating a strong modern local apparatus with which to govern the empire.
 The old privileges were abolished and taxes were to be collected from Ottoman officials, rather than by local Albanian beys.
 The Albanian sanjaks were all re-organized, and the newer sanjakbeys were cruel to the local Albanian population which gave rise to a massive unpopularity of the reforms across the Vilayets as described by Demir Vlonjati "as soon the Turkish troops approach entire villages empty as if a plague has ringed on the door".
 The violent implementation of the reforms in Albanian lands caused massive dissatisfaction and in June 1847 Albanian peasants, kryeplaks previous rebel leaders and war veterans meet up in Mesaplik.
 The meeting which became known as "The assembly of Mesaplik (Kuvendi i Mesaplkiut) opposed the Tanzimat reforms and during the assembly it was declared that no more soldiers would be sent to the regular army and no more taxes would be paid to the Sanjakbeys further highlighting that Albanians Christian or Muslim were all brothers of one blood regardless reglion and wealth and called for all without expection to go to war against the Ottomans thus creating the Albanian National League due to which Gjoleka well known for his bravery and knowledge was chosen as the main leader.
 When the Ottoman troops came in Kuç to take the taxes Gjoleka and the locals attacked them and sent them to Delvina to spread the message that "Albania belongs to its rightful owners and not the Sultan of Istanbul" shortly afterwards Gjoleka with a group of 300-500 men attacked Delvina defeating the Ottomans and expelling them thus bringing the first town under Albanian control and giving the first win to the rebels.
 Shortly after Gjoleka together with Çelo Picari led the Albanian rebels towards Gjirokastër where they took over the city and sieged the castle and with the help of the Albanian inhabitants repulsed 2 Ottoman counter assaults from Janina and Thessaly led by Shahin Bej Kosturi and Ismail Pasha killing in the process 2 of Shahin's the most trustable men Hasan Bej and Tahsin Efendi and wounding Ismail himself.
 Gjoleka tried to cooperate with the Greek government but due to Greek claims over Southern Albania and Çamëria the ties fell apart as Gjoleka harshly rejected any Greek rule over Albanian lands.
 Gjoleka together with 1.500 men entered the area around Janina defeating a 5.000 strong Ottoman army very near the city itself.
-Due to fear of the of rebellion spilling over to other Vilayets and even to Greece the Ottoman government formed a 21.000 strong army which defeated the rebels of Rrapo Hekali in Berat and quickly the other rebel groups committing many atrocities against the Albanian population in the process, Gjoleka himself was forced to retreat in Kurvelesh where he stood still and repulsed the Ottomans each time they attacked till Hodo Nivica along with 85 men were captured by the Ottomans in Zhulat and the uprising fell apart.
+Due to fear of the rebellion spilling over to other Vilayets and even to Greece the Ottoman government formed a 21.000 strong army which defeated the rebels of Rrapo Hekali in Berat and quickly the other rebel groups committing many atrocities against the Albanian population in the process, Gjoleka himself was forced to retreat in Kurvelesh where he stood still and repulsed the Ottomans each time they attacked till Hodo Nivica along with 85 men were captured by the Ottomans in Zhulat and the uprising fell apart.